EPCCed/2020-12-08-Containers-Online/_episodes/08-reproducibility.md

 Note that Zenodo is not the only option for archiving and generating persistent DOIs for images.
 There are other services out there - for example, some organizations may provide their own, equivalent, service.

+> ## Restoring the image from a save
+> Unsurprisingly, the command `docker load alpine-python.tar.gz` would be used to load
+> the saved container and make it available to be used on your system.
+Note that the
+> command can restore the compressed container directly without the need to uncompress
+> first.

 ## Reproducibility good practice

    - Make use of images to capture the computational environment required for your work.